VyPhDLe/Music-Player/README.md

 - Font Awesome (for icons)
 - Google Fonts (for typography)

-## Credits

-This app was created by [Your Name].
-It is inspired by various music player interfaces and developed using web technologies.

 ## License

 This project is licensed under the [MIT License](LICENSE).